Kyle Hines: College career

-Despite a highly successful high school basketball career, Hines did not get many college scholarship offers, however the University of North Carolina Greensboro's Spartans head coach Fran McCaffery, recruited the undersized Hines.

 Freshman season (2004–2005)

-Hines started all 30 games and posted 13.6 points per game, a team-leading 8.6 rebounds per game, and shot a Southern Conference-leading 62.1 shooting from percentage the field (which also ranked seventh nationally).
-The first two games of Hines' collegiate career were double-doubles, a precedent never done before at UNCG.
-Blocking shots became his specialty, as evidenced by the school record 106 blocks that he amassed.
-This was also good for a 3.5 blocks per game average (ranking fourth nationally).
-In a game against Georgia Southern on February 8, 2005, he set a Fleming Gymnasium record when he grabbed 18 rebounds.
+Hines started all 30 games and posted 13.6 points per game, a team-leading 8.6 rebounds per game, and shot a Southern Conference-leading 62.1 percentage the field (which also ranked seventh nationally).
+The first two games of Hines' collegiate career were double-doubles.
+Hines averaged a 3.5 blocks per game average (ranking fourth nationally).
+In the game against Georgia Southern on February 8, 2005, he set a Fleming Gymnasium record when he grabbed 18 rebounds.
 Hines was selected the Southern Conference's Player of the Month for January, as well as the SoCon Freshman of the Year.
-At the season's conclusion, he was selected to the All-Conference Team (a remarkable feat for a freshman).
+At the season's conclusion, he was selected to the All-Conference Team.

-By the end of his first season, Hines had established several school records.
+By the end of his first season, Hines had set several school records.
 His 259 rebounds and 175 field goals set new UNCG freshman records.
-The rebound total shattered the previous high of 152 and just 25 shy of the all-time record, and his field goal total was good for third all-time.
 He scored 408 points, which fell five short of the freshman record set by Jay Joseph.